 - Claim for backlinks when people mention your brand

-To satisfy search engines & online users’ expectations, businesses must create web pages with actionable key takeout information.
+To satisfy search engines and online users’ expectations, businesses must create web pages with actionable key takeout information.
 If the content is good enough to be quoted as a source, website owners will naturally link to those pages.
 Besides text, consider formats like videos or infographics.
 Visual content works best to attract backlinks.

 By contacting other websites from the same niche, brands can propose relevant sources of information.
 If the business is geo-located, like a brick-and-mortar shop, local backlinks provide an extra visibility boost.